hiroki-kyoto/LeetCodePractice/README.md

 # LeetCodePractice
-Here are all my own solutions of problems on LeetCode.
+Here are all my own solutions for problems on LeetCode.